US Research Projects

-Tsunami Deposits (Oregon)
+Tsunami Deposits

 Imaging Tsunami Deposits in Oregon Using GPR

-Alluvial Fans (Nevada)
+Alluvial Fans

 In Nevada, alluvial fans are very important areas to be studied when flooding is concerned because there are not many large rivers in the region.
 Basin and Range topography dominates the region, so when government agencies such as the Federal Emergency Management Agency (FEMA) assess flood risk for developers, homeowners, and insurance companies other hazardous areas such as alluvial fans must be evaluated.
 Residential areas such as that in the figure to the right, have a much greater flooding hazard than the homeowners might have believed after seeing the desert landscape that surrounds their property.

-• Research - The Use of Ground Penetrating Radar (GPR) on Alluvial Fans South of Carson City, Nevada
+The Use of Ground Penetrating Radar (GPR) on Alluvial Fans South of Carson City, Nevada

-Field Studies (Nevada)
+Nevada Field Studies

 Western Nevada Field Studies

-Lake Lahontan / Russell Spit (Nevada)
+Lake Lahontan & Russell Spit

-Active Back-Barrier Coastal Dunes (North Carolina)
+Active Back-Barrier Coastal Dunes

 Active Back-Barrier Coastal Dunes in Northeast North Carolina and Southeast Virginia

-Dunes and Beach Ridges at Cape Henry (Virginia)
+Cape Henry Dunes and Beach Ridges

 Ground Penetrating Radar Study of Dunes and Beach Ridges at Cape Henry, Virginia